allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/ml_ci_cd_using_github_actions_and_clearml.md

 request, we see our little checkbox here that all the checks worked out perfectly fine, and if I go in here, you can see that the actual performance metric of series 1 is right there, so that's really, really cool.
 We just changed it and there's already an example there.
 So that was actually the first one, `task_stats_to_comment`, which is really handy.
-You can just slap it on any task, and you'll always get the output there, if you add a new commit to your PR, you'll just get a new comment from these checks just to be sure that it's always up-to-date.
+You can just slap it on any task, and you'll always get the output there.
+If you add a new commit to your PR, you'll just get a new comment from these checks just to be sure that it's always up-to-date.

 So let's get to the second part.
 So we had our `task_stats_to_comment`, what else might you want to do with GitHub CI/CD?
-Another thing you might want to do is compare models, basically compare the output of the model or like the last metric that we just pulled from the current task, which is the task connected to the PR that we want to open, or that we've just opened, and compare its performance to the performance of the best model before it.
+Another thing you might want to do is compare models, basically compare the output of the model or the last metric that we just pulled from the current task, which is the task connected to the PR that we want to open, or that we've just opened, and compare its performance to the performance of the best model before it.
 So we can always know that it's either equal or better performance than the last commit.

 So if we go to `compare-models` here, and we have our environments again, so this is all the same thing.
-We run again on Ubuntu 20.04, we check out the code we set up Python, we install our packages, and then we run `compare_models.py`. `compare_models.py` is very, very similar.
+We run again on Ubuntu 20.04, we check out the code we set up in Python, we install our packages, and then we run `compare_models.py`. `compare_models.py` is very, very similar.
 It is very simple.
 So here we print "running on Commit hash" which we get from the environment variable that we just gave to GitHub, and then we run `compare_and_tag_task`.
 So what we want to do is basically compare and then if it's better, tag